igoradamenko/bem-react-helper/README.md

 <Block mods={{ visible: true, type: 'primary', size: 'xxl' }} mix="block2__elem"/>
 ```

 As you may understand, now it's quite easy to preprocess modifiers, change them, replace with default values, etc. And that's exactly what the helper does.
-When developer use the helper, component code usually looks like this:
+When developer uses the helper, component code usually looks like this:

 ```jsx
 import b from 'bem-react-helper';